-If a servicing problem or other difficulty occurs; we suggest the following:
+If a servicing problem or other difficulty occurs, we suggest the following:

 - 1. Try to resolve the problem at the dealership with the Service Manager or Owner. - 2.
-If this fails, contact your area distributor. - 3.
+If this fails, contact your area distributor listed in the operator manual. - 3.
 Then if your grievance still remains unsolved, you may write to us:

-Bombardier Limited Customer Relations Dept. Recreational Product Group Valcourt, Quebec, Canada, JOE 2L0
+Bombardier Limited Customer Relations Dept. Recreational Product Group Valcourt, Quebec, Canada, J0E2L0